Aman1337g/Java-notes-and-codes/README.md

 }
 ```

-- baseBooleanCondition: it checks if the condition is true or false after each iteration.
+- **baseBooleanCondition**: it checks if the condition is true or false after each iteration.
 If true, run block of code.
 If false, terminate the loop.

 Example
 ```java